-13 It is normal that all RFAs sent during a specific time period are not executed during the same time period, given the time needed to receive, process, consult, execute the requests.
+The second during the same time period, given the time needed to receive, process, consult, execute the requests.
 In addition, the closer to the end of the period it is sent, the least likely an RFA will be executed within the same time period.
-The choice was made here to only include the RFAs that were sent AND recorded as executed during the period of reference, i.e. this excludes all those RFAs executed during the period of reference but sent before it and all those sent during the period of reference but executed after it.
+The choice was made here to only include the RFAs that were sent AND recorded as executed during the period of reference, i.e. this excludes all those RFAs executed during the period of reference but executed after it.